• Skip to primary navigation

 What We Don't Love

-Pieces that are fluff that is not written by current (or retired) educators.
+We do not love pieces that are fluff that is not written by current (or retired) educators.
+Educators write about real issues on this platform.
 We are not the place for non-educators to tell teachers what to do.
-If pieces are submitted like this, we will discard them.
+If we receive submissions that are submitted like this, we will discard them.

 Not a Writer, But Have a Story to Tell?

-The Educator’s Room puts out weekly call-to-action for stories from our teaching community based on specific themes we're interested in exploring.
+The Educator’s Room puts out weekly call-to-action for stories from our teaching community based on specific themes we’re interested in exploring.
 If you are responding to a call to action, please send your full story in the email with as much detail as possible.
-If we are interested, our editor will reach out to work with you on publishing your story.
+We strive to give feedback within a 14-day time span, and at that time, our editor will reach out to work with you on publishing your story.

 If this is your first time submitting to The Educator’s Room, please keep the following in mind: